Sean Manaea shuts down Mariners completely as Athletics take finale

 Flexen pitched six innings, allowing five runs on seven hits with a walk and three strikeouts.
 All five of those runs and four of those hits came in a five-run third inning where Flexen’s pitches couldn’t avoid the barrel of the A’s bats.

-After issuing a walk to Matt Chapman to start the inning, Flexen got Tony Kemp to fly out left for the first out of the inning.
+After issuing a walk to Matt Chapman to start the inning, Flexen got Tony Kemp to fly out to left for the first out of the inning.

 Andrus, who still looks odd wearing A’s green and gold instead of the red, white and blue of the Texas Rangers (where he spent 12 big league seasons) stepped to the plate.
 Flexen fired a first-pitch ball but picked up a called strike on a cutter and got ahead 1-2 when Andrus fouled off a fastball.